janlelis/characteristics/README.md

 - Is a character assigned?
 - Is a character a special control character?

-Extra data is available for Unicode characters (see list of properties below).
+Extra data is available for Unicode characters (see below).

 The [unibits](https://github.com/janlelis/unibits) and [uniscribe](https://github.com/janlelis/uniscribe) gems makes use of this data to visualize it accordingliy.